- Transportation and Capital Improvements

 Transportation & Traffic

-The Public Works Department is a community partner in planning, operating and maintaining New Braunfels’ transportation network.
+The Transportation and Capital Improvements Department (TCI) is a community partner in planning, operating, and maintaining New Braunfels’ transportation network.
 Our goal is to provide a safe and efficient transportation system that supports livable neighborhoods and economic development in partnership with the community.

-The Engineering Division is responsible for planning new transportation infrastructure improvements, designing and timing the traffic signal system, designing traffic signs and pavement markings, and responding to traffic requests and concerns.
-This Division also performs as a liaison between the City and the Texas Department of Transportation (TxDOT), Alamo Area Metropolitan Planning Organization (MPO), and other local agencies.
+TCI is responsible for planning new transportation infrastructure improvements, designing and timing traffic signal systems, designing traffic signs and pavement markings, and responding to traffic requests and concerns.
+The TCI Department also acts as a liaison between the City and the Texas Department of Transportation (TxDOT), Alamo Area Metropolitan Planning Organization (MPO), and other local agencies.

 Transportation & Traffic Advisory Board

-The Transportation & Traffic Advisory Board is a seven-member board appointed by the city council to serve in an advisory capacity to the city council on matters relating to transportation and traffic issues.
-These issues include: vehicles for hire; emergency warning systems and evacuation routes and procedures; stop signs, school zones, no parking zones and other traffic control devices; street and bridge improvements; tuber exits; and any other transportation related matters referred by city council.
+The Transportation & Traffic Advisory Board is a seven-member board appointed by the City Council to serve in an advisory capacity to the City Council on matters relating to transportation and traffic issues.
+These issues include: vehicles for hire; emergency warning systems and evacuation routes and procedures; stop signs, school zones, no parking zones and other traffic control devices; street and bridge improvements; tuber exits; and any other transportation related matters referred by City Council.
+The Transportation & Traffic Advisory Board typically meets at 6 p.m. on the second Thursday of the month at City Hall.

 Neighborhood Traffic Management